Implement a GDPR Compliance Program

 Salesforce welcomes the GDPR as an important step forward in streamlining data protection requirements across the EU.
 We’ve worked closely with European lawmakers, EU data protection authorities, and industry associations throughout the development and approval of the GDPR.
 We’re committed to complying with the GDPR in providing services to our customers.
 And we’re committed to ensuring that our customers can continue to use our services while complying with GDPR.
 We know that, similar to existing legal requirements, complying with the GDPR requires a partnership between Salesforce and our customers.

 We have robust security and privacy programs in place that meet the highest standards in the industry.
 They enable us to comply with a variety of data protection laws and regulations applicable to Salesforce.
 Our services have earned numerous security-related certifications based on the administrative, technical, and physical safeguards we use to protect our customers’ personal data.
-For some of our services, these certifications include the International Organization for Standardization (ISO) 27001 and 27018 standard, the American Institute of CPAs’ (AICPA) System and Organization Controls (SOC) reports, the Payment Card Industry Data Security Standards (PCI), the TÜV Rheinland Certified Cloud Service, and the UK Cyber Essentials Scheme.
+For some of our services, these certifications include the International Organization for Standardization (ISO) 27001 and 27018 standard, the American Institute of CPAs’ (AICPA) System and Organization Controls (SOC) reports, the Payment Card Industry Data Security Standards (PCI), the German Federal Office for Information Security BSI Cloud Computing Compliance Controls Catalogue (C5), and the UK Cyber Essentials Scheme.
 Our services also have earned the TRUSTe Certified seal, signifying that the privacy certification organization TRUSTe reviewed our privacy practices and found them to be in compliance with their certification standards.

 Moreover, Salesforce offers customers a robust data processing addendum containing strong privacy commitments that few software companies can match.
-This addendum contains data transfer frameworks ensuring that our customers can lawfully transfer personal data to Salesforce outside of the European Union by relying on either our binding corporate rules, our Privacy Shield certification, or standard contractual clauses.
+This addendum contains data transfer frameworks ensuring that our customers can lawfully transfer personal data to Salesforce outside of the European Union by relying on either our binding corporate rules or standard contractual clauses.

 Finally, Salesforce publishes Trust and Compliance documentation for each of our major services.
 This documentation describes the architecture of each service, the security- and privacy-related audits and certifications the service has received, and the applicable administrative, technical, and physical controls.
 The documentation also describes the infrastructure environment and entities material to our provision of services.

-Let’s review the three mechanisms that Salesforce uses to facilitate cross-border data transfers.
+Let’s review the mechanisms that Salesforce uses to facilitate cross-border data transfers.

 Compliance with the GDPR requires a partnership.
 Salesforce customers cannot rely solely on Salesforce to make sure they’re in compliance with the GDPR.
-Any organization subject to the GDPR can take steps to ensure it is compliant with the law.
+Any organization subject to the GDPR can take steps to ensure they are compliant with the law.
 So what can organizations do?